 Then, on March 4, 2011, Paxton finally signed with the Mariners for a bonus of $942,500.
 Scouts Brian Williams and Jesse Kapellusch signed James for the M's.

-In the springs of both 2012 and 2013, the Baseball America Prospect Handbook rated Paxton as the 4th-best prospect in the Mariners organization.
+In both 2012 and 2013, Baseball America rated Paxton as the 4th-best prospect in the Mariners organization.
 He was at #3 in the offseason before 2014 spring camps.

 North Delta general manager Larry Waddell, who coached Paxton, remembers a kid in peewee baseball whose curveball confounded not only opposing batters but his team’s catcher.